How To Get Active With Kids

 Celebrate the fact that you’re doing your best!

 It’s natural to want to be the strongest and most confident version of yourself when you’re a parent, so that you can be a good role model for your children.
-A lot of mums tell me they do that by making time to do exercise and healthy family meal prep each week.
+A lot of mums tell me they do that by making time to do exercise and preparing healthy snacks for their kids each week.

 If you’re looking for support, join the #BBG Community to meet like-minded mums who’ve shared a similar experience to yours!
 In the SWEAT forum there is a section dedicated to mums and families where you can talk with other BBG mums.